IHeartRadio Music Festival: 2012

 The 2012 iHeartRadio Music Festival took place on September 21 and 22.
 The lineup featured performances by Rihanna, Green Day, Usher, Swedish House Mafia (feat.
 Usher), Lil Wayne (feat.
 Keyshia Cole), Psy, Jason Aldean, Bon Jovi, Megan and Liz, Miranda Lambert (feat.
 Pistol Annies), No Doubt (with Pink), Pitbull (feat.
 Ne-Yo), deadmau5 (feat.
 Gerard Way), Aerosmith, Linkin Park, Taylor Swift, Mary J. Blige (feat.
 Prince), Enrique Iglesias (feat.
 Sammy Adams and Pitbull), Calvin Harris (feat.
 Ne-Yo), Brad Paisley and Pink.

-This event is best known for Green Day lead singer Billie Joe Armstrong's onstage meltdown, in which he ranted about a lack of engagement from the audience (this also happened with Linkin Park and Deadmau5/Gerard Way) and their set being cut to 20 minutes due to Usher receiving 25 extra minutes for his performance.
+This event is best known for Green Day lead singer Billie Joe Armstrong's onstage meltdown, in which he ranted about a lack of engagement from the audience (this also happened with Linkin Park and Deadmau5) and their set being cut to 20 minutes due to Usher receiving 25 extra minutes for his performance.
 Armstrong and bassist Mike Dirnt smashed their instruments and walked off stage.
 Green Day announced that Armstrong had checked into rehab a few days afterwards and apologized on Armstrong's behalf, clarifying that their set was not being cut short.